Wenke-D/CPP-for-HPX/src/guide/Chapter02/index.md

 `decltype(auto)` tells the compiler _" Figure out the type for us please and declare that type as the return type, we don't care what it is."_.
 The `auto` here does **not** have the same semantic as the one before.
 This one is for type deduction, the last one is to fit syntax.

 We have seem several examples of template programing in this chapter.
 Still, there a lot of tricks on templates.
-In the next chapter, we gonna learn the mechanism of `std::advance` and write one by ourselves.
+In the next chapter, we gonna learn other necessary mechanisms to write a `std::advance`, and together we gonna write one by ourselves in the next 2 chapter.